I'm sure you've read all about the benefits of breastfeeding for both mama and baby.

 If you believe that your baby isn't getting the nourishment that they need, you should absolutely supplement with formula.

-If you’re not going to be able to breastfeed your baby during their normal feeding time, it’s a wise idea to pump your breastmilk while they are drinking from a bottle.
+If can't breastfeed your baby during their normal feeding time and they are supplementing, it's a wise idea to pump your breastmilk while they are drinking from a bottle.